apollographql/apollo-client/react-docs/source/server-side-rendering.md

 import Express from 'express';
 import { match, RouterContext } from 'react-router';

-// A Routes file is a good shared entry-point betwen client and server import routes from './routes';
+// A Routes file is a good shared entry-point between client and server import routes from './routes';

-// Note you don't have to use any particular http server const app = new Express();
+// Note you don't have to use any particular http server, but
+// we're using Express in this example const app = new Express();
 app.use((req, res) => {